jlin00/fritter-backend/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
 - `403` if the user is not the author of the freet
+- `404` if there is no list of tags associated with that freet

 #### `DELETE /api/tags/:freetId?` - Remove tags for a freet